Western European and Others Group

 The Group is a non-binding dialogue group where subjects concerning regional and international matters are discussed.
 Additionally, the Group works to help allocate seats on United Nations bodies by nominating candidates from the region.

 Unlike most other Regional Groups, WEOG is unusual in that geography is not the sole defining factor of its membership.
-Instead, its membership is based on geopolitical breakdown, being part of the "Western world" of affluent, developed liberal democracies, and are either part of Western Europe or one of its former settler colonies, and part of the NATO military alliance and/or the US-led western military-economic community.
+Instead, its membership is based on geopolitical breakdown, being part of the "Western world" of affluent, developed liberal democracies, and are either part of Western Europe or a majority European-descended state (except Turkey and Israel), and part of the NATO military alliance and/or the US-led western military-economic community.

 Membership

 Member states

 The following are the current Member States of the Western European and Others Group: